ymo105573/AI-Test/tests/e2-Orders/README.md

 3. Modify the name.
    - When closing the modal, the new name is reflected in all views where the order appears (Open, Sent, History, and Browse).

+**tc1.2.1:** Restore original name if left blank **Script:** `tc1.2.1-restore-original-name.spec.ts`
+Precondition:
+- Authenticated user (role Buyer, Manager, or Finance Manager).
+- At least one order exists in Draft state.

+1. Click an order from:
+   - Orders → Open
+   - Orders → Sent
+   - Orders → History
+   - Browse → top menu → active order selector → Click the order.
+   - The order is displayed.

+2. Click the "Change order name" option.
+   - A text field with the current order name is enabled.

+3. Modify the name (e.g., `"Test QA"`).
+   - When closing the modal, the new name is reflected in all views where the order appears (Open, Sent, History, and Browse).

+4. Click again the "Change order name" option.
+   - A text field with the current order name is enabled.

+5. Leave the field blank.

+6. Close the modal (e.g., click outside the field).

+- The system restores the original order name (the name the order had before any change) and shows it consistently in all views (Open, Sent, History, and Browse).

 **tc1.3:** Save the order as a list
 **Script:** `tc1.3-save-order-as-list.spec.ts`
 Precondition: